mark-arthur89/NanoTube-Pi/README.md

 NanoTube-Pi
 ===========

-A simple game which is used as aid to teach kids about Nanotechnology.
+A simple game which is used as aid an to teach kids about Nanotechnology.
 It's called Nanotube and it involves a meshwire, a ball, electrical sticks and a raspberry pi.

 ####################################################################################